Frequently Asked Questions

 Working Flexibly at Western

 Staff have access to a range of flexible working arrangements.
-For those whose work is not essential to be carried out on campus, there is the option of working from home.
 Please speak to your supervisor if working flexibly is something you are considering.
 You can also refer to the below for more information:

 It is everyone’s responsibility to make sure we are staying safe online.
 Please take some time to review the guides and resources available on the IT Coronavirus webpage, including: